-- Any information relevant to the Proposal; - Parties that might be affected by having this Proposal approved or rejected; - Potential costs and benefits to consumers, industry and government.
+- any information relevant to the Proposal; - parties that might be affected by having this Proposal approved or rejected; - potential costs and benefits to consumers, industry and government.

-FSANZ will now conduct a Final Assessment of Proposal P294 and consider more fully the options of regulation, costs and benefits and the issue of WTO notification.
+FSANZ is now undertaking a further round of public comment in order to seek stakeholder views on the current Standard.
+Following that, FSANZ will conduct a Final Assessment of Proposal P294 and consider more fully the options of regulation, costs and benefits and the issue of WTO notification.